 Buffet Lunch and Dinners

 Salads: look for edamame, chickpeas, cooked tofu, nuts, and a variety of vegetables and fruits.
-There may be flavored vinegar and oils, which can be a good alternative to premade salad dressings containing dairy products or sugar.
+There may be flavored vinegar and oils, which can be a fresh alternative to premade salad dressings.

 Cooked vegetables, legumes, rice, and potatoes.